rohit-singh2005/rohit-singh2005/README.md

 ## 🧑‍💻 About Me

 Hi there!
-I'm **Your Name**, a passionate developer who loves building clean, scalable, and impactful solutions.
+I'm **Rohit Singh**, a passionate developer who loves building clean, scalable, and impactful solutions.

 - 🎓 **Education:** B.Tech in Computer Science – BML Munjal University (2023–27)
 - 💡 Interested in Software Development, AI, and Open Source